Phangster/TicketingSystem/README.md

 # Set up:
 1. Go to config/keys.js and set the mongoURI

-# To-do:
+# Roadmap:

-# Authentication
+### 1. Authentication
-1. Add a validator to check for false input.
+Add a validator to check for false input.

-# Email Service
+### 2. Email Service
-1. Integrate SendGrid to send email of password
+Integrate SendGrid to send email of password